openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 ## Experiment 2: Fluorescence Microscopy

-1. To turn your microscope into a fluorescence microscope, turn the LED-Array off and the blue LED on.
+1. To turn your microscope into a fluorescence microscope, turn the LED-matrix off and the blue LED on.
 2. The probe should still be in the probe insert, and the camera should still be on.
 3. At this point, you're likely seeing a black screen.
-This is because the fluorescence (the photons emitted by the probe) is much weaker than the bright LED-Array.
+This is because the fluorescence (the photons emitted by the probe) is much weaker than the bright LED-matrix.
 To adjust, open the feature tree, go to ``Acquisition Control``, and increase the ``exposure time`` to 300000ms.
 You should now see the fluorescence image.
 Optional you can go to ``Analog Control``, and increase the ``Gain``.

 ![](./IMAGES/cameraaufnahme_fluoreszenz.png)